Club Wyndham La Cascada is in San Antonio, TX. It had been several years since I was able to go to San Antonio, so I was excited to visit again.

 This resort is huge, and very impressive when you first drive up to the resort.
 Since this is in the heart of the city valet parking is provided and is a must.
 It just makes the entire experience much better.
 The parking per day here is $22 but a small price to pay for the convenience.
 Since it is in the city, I could see some guests that came to visit not bringing their car and just depending on Uber, Taxis, and other modes of travel when they were in town.
 It would be fairly easy to do just because you are so close to things from this resort location.

 This resort has villas available from 1 to 4 bedrooms in size.
 With the 1 and 2-bedroom units, one parking space is made available, and the 3–4-bedroom units have access to two parking spaces.

 The villas or units here average from 1,000 to over 2,000 sq ft.
 So, they are all very spacious and comfortable.
-On this trip I was solo, so I was staying in the 1 bedroom.
+On this trip I was solo, so I was staying in 1 bedroom.
 You can view all 4 villa sizes on their website.

-Each room has a modern fresh feeling to the design that puts you are ease as soon as you enter the space.
+Each room has a modern fresh feeling to the design that puts you at ease as soon as you enter the space.
 I find most well-designed spaces have that effect on me.
-Perhaps it is because in my personal life I live a little more cluttered in my home office and living area, and when you stay somewhere, that is well laid out, you feel like a weight has been lifted from you.
+Perhaps it is because in my personal life, I live a little more cluttered in my home office and living area, and when you stay somewhere, that is well laid out, you feel like a weight has been lifted from you.

 The resort itself has some nice amenities, and the rooms do too.

 Then the resort itself offers all of these options.